zeth/rogue/walkthough.rst

 to take out the southern leader and the last third meets the oncoming attack coming out of the city.

+The force that takes out the eastern leader should include one or several units with a high level of mobility in the forest such as a bat or a spider.

 On this level, Edwin has a special skill where if he defeats a unit, he can make another attack.
 Valda also uses her magic, which means if Valda or Edwin are defeated, they get a second chance.